::: Home

 Lola Zappi

 Lola Zappi is a historian whose work focuses on the history of social work and poverty in France in the 20th century.
-She received her PhD from Sciences Po in 2019 and was a Research Fellow at the French Institute for Demographic Studies in 2020-2021.
+She received her PhD from Sciences Po in 2019 and was a Research Fellow at the French Institute for Demographic Studies in 2020-2021 and a CHEP-EHP Fellow at Harvard University in 2021-2022.
+She is an assistant professor at Paris 1 Panthéon-Sorbonne University.

-Her current project focuses on rural welfare in France and the United States, exploring how social workers accompanied the populations left on the sidelines of rural modernization from the 1930s to the 1980s.
+Her current project focuses on rural welfare in France, exploring how social workers accompanied the populations left on the sidelines of rural modernization from the 1950s to the 1980s.